MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

     --name $containerName # Show the metadata
 ```

-Delete a single named container
+The following command uses the [az storage container delete](/cli/azure/storage/container#az-storage-container-delete) command to delete a single named container and then delete multiple containers in a loop.

 ```azurecli
 az storage container delete \
     --name $container
 ```

-Get list of containers
+Get list of containers containing a specific prefix and store results into a variable.

 ```azurecli
 containerPrefix="learnbash"